alexedwards/stack/README.md

 ### Creating a Chain

-New middleware chains are created using `stack.New`.
+New middleware chains are created using `stack.New`:

 ```go
 stack.New(middlewareOne, middlewareTwo, middlewareThree)
 ```

-You should pass you middleware as parameters in the same order that you want them to be executed (left to right).
+You should pass middleware as parameters in the same order that you want them executed (reading left to right).

 The `stack.New` function accepts middleware using the following pattern: